 But today I was happy to have a tiny puff of wind whisper in my ear while I snuggled inside my silky duvet.
 I came back from the toilet, ignored the blue sky, sat on the edge of the bed, and then let myself fall backward.
 I pulled the duvet over my face and closed my eyes.

 I had sunk into the bed.
 Every inch of my body sighed gratitude for the prolonged rest.

-I pushed away the ideas of doing yoga or eating breakfast that would have made me get up.
+I pushed away the ideas of doing yoga or eating breakfast – my daily habits.
 I had nothing on my mind.
 Neither did I plan ten years ahead nor I dug the graves from five years ago.
 I became thoughtless.

 After a few minutes, my cat Cheeku pounced on my feet.

 Like every morning, Cheeku walked towards my face to get pampered.
 She ground her nose against my nose and licked my cheeks.

 Every day I pamper her once before I rush off for my run with my earphones playing Anoushka Shankar or a new science podcast.
 Today Cheeku and I cuddled multiple times within the 15–20 minutes.
 When she slipped away to the edge of the bed to unpause her incessant grooming, I picked her up and laid her on my neck with her cheek against mine.